-Unnao rape complainant, lawyer still in critical condition, on advanced life support at AIIMS
+Unnao rape and car crash: Delhi court orders media not to report testimonies of witnesses

 The complainant was airlifted to Delhi from Lucknow on Monday night following a Supreme Court directive.
 The Delhi Traffic Police had cleared a corridor from the Indira Gandhi International Airport in Delhi to the AIIMS Trauma Centre for her on Monday night.
 The woman’s lawyer was airlifted to Delhi on Tuesday.

-A Delhi court had on Tuesday sought a status report from the Central Bureau of Investigation on the steps they have taken to ensure the safety of the injured Unnao rape complainant, her family and witnesses in the case.
+The Delhi court had on Tuesday sought a status report from the Central Bureau of Investigation on the steps they have taken to ensure the safety of the injured Unnao rape complainant, her family and witnesses in the case.
 The CBI had last week taken over the cases connected with the rape after much criticism.
 The Supreme Court had also transferred five cases related to the complainant to a court in Delhi.

-On Wednesday, the Delhi court ordered the media not to report testimonies of witnesses and the merits of the case, PTI reported.
-The trial court will hear the cases on a daily basis and complete proceedings within 45 days.

 On Monday, the court had ordered expelled BJP MLA Sengar and his accomplice Shashi Singh to be shifted to Tihar jail from the Sitapur district prison in Uttar Pradesh.
 Singh had allegedly lured the victim to go to Sengar’s residence.